Frazz by Jef Mallett for January 06, 2012

 6. Thumb dr strange

-LeoAutodidact over 12 years ago
+LeoAutodidact almost 13 years ago

 Actually the American “Child Inventorying” system hasn’t been about “educating” since the PhD’s started coming back from Germany bearing the “Prussian Plan” as their goal.